Pitson3/UdaConnect/README.md

 5. [Install Vagrant](https://www.vagrantup.com/docs/installation) with at least version 2.0
 6. [Install Helm](https://devopscube.com/install-configure-helm-kubernetes/) with version 3.0 and install using the script
 7. [Install Zookeeper and Kafka](https://docs.bitnami.com/tutorials/deploy-scalable-kafka-zookeeper-cluster-kubernetes/)
-8. - Before Installing zookeeper and kafka the following might be handy(Run within the kube cluster) to setting the kubeconfig environment:
+8. Before Installing zookeeper and kafka the following might be handy(Run within the kube cluster) to setting the kubeconfig environment:
+9. ```bash
-9. export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
+10. $ export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
+11. ```

 ### Environment Setup
 To run the application, you will need a K8s cluster running locally and to interface with it via `kubectl`.
 We will be using Vagrant with VirtualBox to run K3s.